AngleProtocol/angle-docs/concepts/stable-seekers/README.md

 The exact amount and values of these transaction fees are still to be determined.
 You can see the current fees situation in [Angle's analytics](https://analytics.angle.money) page.
 {% endhint %}

-Regardless of the amounts chosen, this fee structure will be made so that fees depend on the type of collateral used.
+Regardless of the amounts chosen, this fee structure has been made so that fees depend on the type of collateral used.
 If the collateral is volatile, and having it hedged by HAs is more important, fees can vary more importantly along the coverage curve than less volatile collaterals.

 {% hint style="info" %}
 For non-volatile collateral types like USDC and DAI, mint fees may for instance be as small as 0.1% regardless of the coverage by Hedging Agents.